 Case Lubrication & Sizing

-Case sizing involves using the Co-Ax® Press to insert a cartridge case into the interior of a resizing die; the die’s interior is slightly larger than a new cartridge case.
-This re-sizing process returns the fired case to a size that will always allow it to fit back into a minimum-sized SAAMI chamber.
+Case sizing involves using the Co-Ax® Press to form a properly lubricated cartridge case through the interior of a resizing die.
+The sizing die’s interior is slightly larger than a new cartridge case.
+This resizing process returns the fired brass case to a size that will always allow it to fit back into a minimum-sized SAAMI chamber.

 - Select a Reloading Die – Choose the correct die that will help you achieve the best results.
 Forster Products manufactures three types of Bench Rest® sizing dies: